CNRS-DSI-Dev/user_files_migrate/README.md

 # User Files Migrate

-Owncloud 7 app that allows a user to request for migrating files between between two owncloud accounts.
+Owncloud 7 app that allows a user to request for migrating files between two owncloud accounts.

 The user *must* be able to connect on both account.
 He will be presented a section in personnal admin page that will allow to first create, then confirm  a files migration request.